axllent/wiregod/README.md

 ## Usage:

-- `wiregod up` - Bring a Wireguard interface online.
-If you have more than one Wireguard config then you are presented a choice.
+- `wiregod up` - Bring a WireGuard interface online.
+If you have more than one WireGuard config then you are presented a choice.
-- `wiregod down` - Take a Wireguard interface offline.
-If you have more than one Wireguard config then you are presented a choice.
+- `wiregod down` - Take a WireGuard interface offline.
+If you have more than one WireGuard config then you are presented a choice.

 ## Requirements